 Types of ham

-- Bone-in or boneless: For this recipe, I highly recommend using a bone-in ham.
+Bone-in or boneless: I recommend using a bone-in ham.
 Bone-in hams are generally more flavorful and moist.
 This is also the most common type of ham you'll find at the grocery store.
-The bone can be harder to cut around when serving, which is the only downside.
+While the bone can be harder to cut around when serving, it's the only downside.

 For a bone-in ham, prepare ¾ pound of ham per person attending.